PPC Advertising and Google Ad Words: A Case Study…

 Cost per Lead – How much did it cost you to get this person to call you, email you or fill out your form?
 (This is the most important number of all when it comes to comparing PPC experts.
 The lower the cost per lead, the more you should love your PPC expert.)

-We recently did a side-by-side comparison of two different PPC experts for the same pool builder.
+We recently did a side-by-side comparison of two different PPC experts working with the same pool builder.

-I was stunned to see that the average # of impressions per month was within 1/10 of 1%.
+First, I was stunned to see that the average # of impressions per month was within 1/10 of 1%.
 But that’s great news, because it means this is a true apples-to-apples comparison of two different PPC experts.
-To summarize, here’s what we found:
+Both companies have the exact same opportunity to get clicks and generate leads.
+Here’s a summary of what we found:

 - Our new expert was better at writing ads, and getting a 56% increase in clicks as a result.

-- More clicks for the same amount of money means a lower cost per click – in this case, by 38%.
+- More clicks for the same amount of money means a lower cost per click.
+(The new expert reduced cost per click by 38%.)

 - Better landing pages resulted in an 84% increase in the total number of leads.
+That means MORE LEADS for THE SAME AMOUNT OF MONEY.
 (THAT made my client VERY happy.)

 My client nearly doubled the number of leads he was getting, without spending any more money – simply by changing PPC providers.